-Before forming The Workplace Counsel, Mr. Rotter was an employment litigator with an Am Law 100 firm, a federal prosecutor, a postal services litigator, and a human resources consultant and executive recruiter.
+Before founding The Workplace Counsel, Mr. Rotter was an employment litigator with an Am Law 100 firm, a federal prosecutor, a postal services litigator, and a human resources consultant and executive recruiter.

 After graduating from Northwestern University with a Psychological Services degree, Mr. Rotter began his career as a human resources consultant and executive recruiter for employers across various industries.
 He co-founded a recruiting and consulting firm to assist companies with workplace issues, talent development, and hiring practices.
 His background and experience in working with human resource personnel to confidentially identify and evaluate internal resources and needs directly translates to his ability to work with employers on improving and enriching their workplaces - ranging from process improvements to harassment prevention to defending unfair employment practice claims.
 In addition, Mr. Rotter's experience in screening individuals for highly-specialized positions, negotiating deals, drafting and preparing employment contracts, and identifying problem areas lends itself well to his current practice and assisting clients with workplace issues and disputes.